Elio1995/calculator-app/README.md

 - React

 ### What I learnt
-This is my first time building calculator with that all kind of calculation operator.
-At first I have some difficulities at making it, especially for calculation part, but as usual google always help me :).
-I learnt a lot about the concept of how calculator really works, and how to make it by using react.
+This is my first time building a calculator with all kind of calculation operator.
+At first I had some difficulties at making it, especially on calculation part, but as always google always helped me :).
+I learnt a lot about the concept of how calculator really works, and how to make it by using React.

 ### Useful Resources
 - [Stackoverflow](https://stackoverflow.com/) Helps me to create theme switcher animation